Redart15/chemical-warfare/readme.md

 ## Features
 Adds new way to combat biter using chemistry:
+- New:
-- Acid capsule, on impact creates small pools of acid
+    - Acid capsule, on impact creates cloud of poison
-- Gas mask, reduces damagae done by poison `#0969DA`
+    - Gas mask, reduces damage done by poison
+- Updated
+    - Modular, power and power-mk2 armor requires gasmask but provides posion resistance
+    - adds Gasmask to "" technology

+## Structure

 ## Todo
+- [ ] generate a simple strukture graph
-- [ ] need to ask how to load into existing saves the unlocked tech if modular armor is unlocked.
+- [ ] unlock gasmask if modular armor in a given safe is unlocked